magento/magento2-page-builder/docs/create-basic-content-type/step-1-add-configuration.md

 ![Create config file](../images/step1-add-config-file.png)

 {: .bs-callout .bs-callout-info }
 If your content type name uses multiple words, use underscores to separate the words in the name.

 ## Example configuration

-{: .bs-callout .bs-callout-info }
 In this example, only a subset of configuration elements are described (enough to understand the configuration file's basic role).
 For more details, refer to [Content type configurations](../configurations/content-type-configuration.md) and [Additional configurations](../configurations/additional-configurations.md).

-The following configuration shows the complete configuration file for our Quote content type.
+The following configuration is from the Quote content type.
 An overview of these elements and attributes are described in the tables that follow.

 ```xml
 <?xml version="1.0"?>